klogt-as/intercept/README.md

 ### Built for Modern JavaScript

 ✨ **Native Node 20+ `fetch`** — no polyfills, no patches, just works
-🎯 **Zero dependencies** — only 15kb, installs in milliseconds
+🎯 **Zero dependencies** — only 2.6kb gzipped, installs in milliseconds
-🔧 **Works with your stack** — Vitest, Jest, React Testing Library, TanStack Query
-🚀 **Millisecond setup** — one file, three lines, done
+🔧 **Works with your stack** — Vitest, Jest, React Testing Library, TanStack Query 🚀 **Millisecond setup** — one file, three lines, done
 📦 **TypeScript-first** — full type inference, no `any` in sight
 ⚡ **Lightning fast** — tests run at native speed